Yanis Varoufakis's new book argues capitalism has 'mutated' into 'technofeudalism'

 "They had their own culture, they had their own access to the land, they could grow their own food in addition to what the lord took.
 So it is not necessarily an improvement, what you have now," he says.

-What about users who now get paid for their content on YouTube, or the recent monetisation introduced by X, formerly known as Twitter?
+What about users who now get paid for their content on YouTube, or the recent monetisation introduced by X, formerly Twitter?

 "Feudalism is not all bad.
 There were market towns, there was a lot of trading, I mean think of the fantastic artworks that came out of feudalism.
 There were artisans who got paid, Michelangelo got very well paid by the feudal lords in order to do his masterpieces.
 That doesn't mean it wasn't feudalism."